 Floating potatoes, chubby mermaids, sea cows.
 No matter what you call them, everyone loves a manatee.
 Seeing a manatee in person is on many visitor’s wishlists.
 So where are the best places to see manatees in Florida?
+We’ve got some locations you can see these loveable creatures both in the wild and in rehabilitation when you’re in the Sunshine State.

 Before we get into that, let’s go over a little info about the state marine animal of Florida including a few do’s and dont’s when you get lucky enough to see one.